Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Numerical examples

 \subsection{Logistic regression}

 Training logistic regression models for classification of finite data is an empirical risk minimization problem, thus a problem of minimizing a sum of functions.
 When training a model on a large dataset, it is common to use SGD to reduce the iteration cost by subsampling the data points used in each iteration.
 Since inexact information about the gradient is used in each iteration, deterministic quasi-Newton methods usually fail to recover the Hessian and its inverse.
 Here, we use our Bayesian framework to recover the Hessian from noisy gradient observations and precondition the gradient estimates with the Hessian inverse.
-We compare plain SGD, SGD-MICE, SGD-MICE-Bay, SVRG, SVRG-Bay, SARAH, and SARAH-Bay on the task of training a binary classification logistic regression model with $\ell_2$ regularization on five different datasets. \emph{mushrooms}, \emph{ijcnn1}, \emph{w8a}, \emph{cod-rna}, and \emph{HIGGS}\footnote{ Obtained from LibSVM datasets at \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html} }.
+We compare plain SGD, SGD-MICE, SGD-MICE-Bay, SVRG, SVRG-Bay, SARAH, and SARAH-Bay on the task of training a binary classification logistic regression model with $\ell_2$ regularization on five different datasets, \emph{mushrooms}, \emph{ijcnn1}, \emph{w8a} \cite{kohavi1996scaling}, \emph{cod-rna} \cite{uzilov2006detection}, and \emph{HIGGS} \cite{baldi2014searching}\footnote{ Obtained from LibSVM datasets at \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html}, except for the HIGGS dataset that was obtained from \url{https://archive.ics.uci.edu} \cite{Dua2022}. }.

 The $\ell_2$-regularized log loss function we seek to minimize is

 where each data point $(\bs{x}_i, y_i)$ is such that $\bs{x}_i \in \bb{R}^{d_{\bs{\xi}}}$ and $y_i \in \{-1,1\}$.
 For all datasets, we use a regularization parameter $\lambda = 10^{-5}$.